This is the multi-page printable view of this section. Click here to print.

 • Volume migration is possible within the same region.

-• Volume migration is only possible when the volume is in the Available state.
-If it is in the In Use state, release all connected servers.
+• Volume migration is possible only when the volume is in Available state.
+If it is in In Use state, disconnect all attached servers.

-1. Click All services > Compute > Virtual Server menu.
-It moves to the Service Home page of Virtual Server.
+1. Click the All Services > Compute > Virtual Server menu.
+Navigate to the Service Home page of Virtual Server.

-3. Block Storage list page, click the resource to cancel the volume move.
-It moves to the Block Storage detail page.
+3. Block Storage List page, click the resource to cancel the volume migration.
+You will be taken to the Block Storage Details page.

-• You can cancel if the volume is in the Awaiting Transfer state.
+• If the volume is in Awaiting Transfer status, it can be canceled.

-4. Click the Volume Move Cancel button.
-The Volume Move Cancel popup window will open.
+4. Click the Cancel previous volume button.
+The Cancel previous volume popup will open.

-5. Check the volume name you want to cancel the volume move and click the Confirm button.
+5. After confirming the volume name for which you want to cancel the volume transfer, click the Confirm button.

 Get previous volume

-You can receive volumes from other accounts within the region.
+You can receive a volume from another Account within the same region.
 To receive a volume, follow these steps.

-1. Click All Services > Compute > Virtual Server menu.
-It moves to the Service Home page of Virtual Server.
+1. Click the All Services > Compute > Virtual Server menu.
+Navigate to the Service Home page of Virtual Server.

-3. On the Block Storage list page, click the More > Receive Volume Transfer button in the upper left corner of the list.
-The Receive Volume Transfer popup window opens.4.
-Volume Migration Enter the Volume Migration ID and Approval Key provided when creating the volume migration.
+3. On the Block Storage List page, click the More > Receive Volume Transfer button at the top left of the list.
+The Receive Volume Transfer popup opens.

-• It may take some time for the changes to be reflected.
+• It takes time for the changes to be applied.